 - Select Auto-generate BGP key and list any on-premises routes that you want advertised on the AWS backbone in Prefixes you want to advertise.

-- In the VMC Console, select and accept the virtual interface by clicking ATTACH.
+- Open NSX Manager or the VMC Console Networking & Security tab.
+Click Direct Connect and accept the virtual interface by clicking ATTACH.